thiswillbeyourgithub/wdoc/README.md

 * For shell autocompletion: `eval "$(python DocToolsLLM.py -- --completion)"`

 ## Notes
-* Before summarizing, if the beforehand estimate of cost is above $1, the app will abort to be safe just in case you drop a few bibles in there.
+* Before summarizing, if the beforehand estimate of cost is above $5, the app will abort to be safe just in case you drop a few bibles in there.
+(Note: the tokenizer usedto count tokens to embed is the OpenAI tokenizer, which is not universal)
 * the multilingual embeddings from [sentence transformers](https://www.sbert.net/docs/pretrained_models.html/) have a very small max token length (down to 128!) and are probably unsuitable for most documents.
 That's why I also implemented GLOVE embeddings which are predictably bad but still allow private use (locally on your computer).
 It is important to note that the current GLOVE implementation removes the stop words in the documents just before computing the "embeddings", but not at query time, making the retrieval task kinda terrible.
 If someone is interested I might add a query augmentation strategy.
 Otherwise the best bet might be to use a rolling window of sentence transformer embeddings then averaging.